Radiology Lead Apron for X-Ray & Radiation Protection

 Lead aprons should be wiped with a soft damp cloth and mild soap solution if needed.
 They should not be machine washed, dry cleaned, ironed or autoclaved.

-16. What size lead apron should I choose?
+15. What size lead apron should I choose?

 The apron should cover the required body area without restricting movement.
 IndoSurgicals offers different sizes and designs so users can choose according to height, body type and application.

-17. Is vest and skirt better than a one-piece apron?
+16. Is vest and skirt better than a one-piece apron?

 A vest and skirt design distributes weight between the shoulders and waist, making it more comfortable for long procedures.
 A one-piece apron may be suitable for shorter or routine use.

-18. What is a wrap-around lead apron?
+17. What is a wrap-around lead apron?

 A wrap-around lead apron provides front and back coverage.
 It is useful when radiation exposure may come from different directions or when full protection is required.

-20. Where can I buy radiology lead aprons in India?
+18. Where can I buy radiology lead aprons in India?

-You can buy radiology lead aprons from IndoSurgicals Private Limited, a trusted manufacturer, supplier and exporter of radiation protection products in India.
+You can buy radiology lead aprons from IndoSurgicals Private Limited, a manufacturer, supplier and exporter of radiation protection products in India.